How to Choose Sun-Protective Clothing

 Protective Clothing Checklist

-- Sunglasses: Find a pair of sunglasses that is labeled UV 400, which will provide nearly complete protection from UV rays.
+- Sunglasses: Find a pair of sunglasses that is labelled UV 400, which will provide nearly complete protection from UV rays.

-- Shorts, leggings, or pants: Long pants will provide the most protection, but if you want to stay cool, opt for a dark-colored synthetic pair designed to block UV radiation.
+- Shorts, leggings or trousers: Long trousers will provide the most protection, but if you want to stay cool, opt for a dark-coloured synthetic pair designed to block UV radiation.